 Give us a little bit of background on your business – call us or fill out an online form to get started.
 We’ll use that information to match your business with a factoring company that fits your wants and needs.
 The factoring company then puts your business through a quick approval process.

 Once approved by the factoring company, your business can start submitting unpaid invoices to them.
 The factoring company contacts your customers and verifies that the work was completed or the order was filled.

 The factoring company now advances your business up to 95 percent of the invoice amount.
 The rest of the money will be kept as a reserve.

 Step 4: Gather the reserve

 From there, your business’ customers pay the factoring company on their normal payment terms.
-Once the invoices are paid for, the factoring company will release the rest of the reserve money to you minus a small factoring fee.
+Once the invoices are paid for, the factoring company will release the rest of the reserve money to you minus the small factoring fee specified in your contract.